Galaxy is a mother of three with thirty years of experience in making money go further.

-First and foremost know the current house market, do not be tempted to overprice your house or home, it just won't shift.
-Similarly, don’t underprice your home either.
+First and foremost, know the current house market, and do not be tempted to overprice your house or home; it just won't shift.
+Similarly, don’t underprice your home, either.
 People may love a bargain, but if your house is substantially cheaper than other similar properties on offer in the same area, people will think that there is something wrong with your property.

 Make your house stand out but not to the extent that it doesn’t fit in with the other houses in the neighborhood.
-Tidy up the front gardenor yard, weed flower beds, cut lawns, clean the driveway or path, make sure that your front door is clean and obvious, if you don’t have a number on it, get one.
-Don’t miss out on a sale simply because the potential buyer couldn’t find the right house.
-If the front of your house has a very rough and broken drive or path then consider covering it up, this doesn’t have to be expensive, woodchips or gravel can do a very good job of hiding imperfections and are relatively cheap.
+Tidy up the front garden or yard, weed flower beds, cut lawns, clean the driveway or path and make sure that your front door is clean and obvious.

+If you don’t have a number on your front door, get one.
+Don’t miss out on a sale simply because the potential buyer couldn’t find the right house!
+If the front of your house has a very rough and broken drive or path, then consider covering it up.
+This doesn’t have to be expensive; woodchips or gravel can do a very good job of hiding imperfections and are relatively cheap.

 The Front Door

 Consider repainting your front door.
-In Feng-Shui the colour red means welcome.
+In Feng-Shui, the colour red means welcome.
 Blue means abundance and prosperity.
 Green represents balance, peace and harmony.
-All of these colours are popular with many people and any would be a good choice, they blend in well and won't stick out like, say, a bright purple door.
+All of these colours are popular with many people, and any would be a good choice.
+Also, a black door can look particularly striking, especially on a modern home.
+These colours blend in well and won't stick out like, say, a bright purple door.

-A black door can look particularly striking especially on a modern home. whether you chose to repaint or not always make sure the front door is clean and any glass sparkling.
-Remember first impressions do count.
+Whether you choose to repaint or not, always make sure the front door is clean and any glass sparkling.
+Remember: First impressions do count.

 Outside Space Is Always a Bonus